DatBoiLuiskrrt/web-sprint-challenge-build-a-web-api-1/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. The core features of Node.js and Express and why they are useful.
+1. The core features of Node.js and Express and why they are useful. express is a framework that allows to set up middlewares to respond to http requests, allows to dynamically render html pages bases on passing arguments.
+Express facilitates all of that
 1. Understand and explain the use of Middleware.
+   //middleware are functions that can be used to validate or basically do anything you want.
+They help with facilitating reusable code
 1. The basic principles of the REST architectural style.
+   //statelessness, client-server model, caching, layered architecture, and contract first approach.
 1. Understand and explain the use of Express Routers.
+   Express routers are a way to keep our code dry, it allows our server to be able to use multiple routes without having to write so much code.
 1. Describe tooling used to manually test the correctness of an API.
+   I like to use postman, postman works as a cliente and what it does is it makes requests to the server presenting itself as the client.